As of October 1, 2023, Ontario pharmacists are authorized to prescribe medications for 19 minor ailments that include:

 - Assessment & Prescribing for Uncomplicated Urinary Tract Infection (Cystitis) English | French

 The College acknowledges the Canadian Pharmacists Association for developing algorithms for the other minor ailments.
 These are available on their website (a paid subscription to CPS is required to access this content).
-This infographic provides instructions on how to quickly access the algorithms and drug tables that feature a trillium to indicate drugs that are eligible for minor ailments prescribing in Ontario.
+This infographic provides instructions in English and French on how to quickly access the algorithms and drug tables that feature a trillium to indicate drugs that are eligible for minor ailments prescribing in Ontario.

 Please note, at this time expert clinical opinion advises against prescribing high-potency topical corticosteroids and ophthalmic fluoroquinolones as part of the minor ailments expanded scope, and as such, they are not marked as eligible.